-(b) the data collection methods used by the Government to quantify the number of workers in the visual arts sector, including how workers' earnings are recorded in that sector, particularly where workers may be involved in different forms of work, including freelancing, and

-- (c) whether in their view it is necessary to reform standard occupational categories (SOC) for data recording in the visual arts sector to reflect the nature of employment more accurately in the sector. - (2) The statement under subsection (1) must be made within six months of the day on which this Act is passed."
+- (b) the data collection methods used by the Government to quantify the number of workers in the visual arts sector, including how workers' earnings are recorded in that sector, particularly where workers may be involved in different forms of work, including freelancing, and - (c) whether in their view it is necessary to reform standard occupational categories (SOC) for data recording in the visual arts sector to reflect the nature of employment more accurately in the sector. - (2) The statement under subsection (1) must be made within six months of the day on which this Act is passed."

-This probing amendment seeks to clarify how the Government defines the employment status of visual arts professionals and how they collect data on the visual arts sector.
+This probing amendment seeks to clarify how the Government defines the employment status of visual artists and how it collects and records data on the visual arts sector.
+The amendment seeks to highlight the need for greater statistical visibility of artist professionals, and draws attention to the potential limitations of current Standard Industrial Classification (SIC) and Standard Occupational Classification (SOC) codes.